Giustino Ferri: Biography

 Giustino Ferri was born in the town of Picinisco.
 He studied first at the Liceo Tulliano of Arpino, then he graduated in 1878 from Naples as a lawyer.
 He moved to Rome in 1880, to work as a contributor for the journal Capitan Fracassa, founded by Luigi Arnaldo Vassallo, Federico Napoli, Gennaro Minervini, and Giuseppe Turco.
-In 1881 he also began writing for the Cronaca Bizantina, and in 1884 for Domenica letteraria and Il Fanfulla.
+In 1881 he also began writing for Cronaca Bizantina, and in 1884 for Domenica letteraria and Il Fanfulla.
 From 1887 to 1899, he wrote for the journal Don Chisciotte della Mancia and Il Caffaro of Genoa.
 He was a theater critic from 1889 on for the La Rivista d'Italia, Il Tirso, and finally Nuova Antologia.
 He also wrote numerous fictional romances, short stories, and novels.
 He often wrote under pseudonyms such as Leandro Marquis of Carabas, Furio Stiniger, Maffio Scavelli, Fulvio Ginestri and Plongiak.

 He was a frequent patron at the Caffè Bussi, where he befriended Gabriele d'Annunzio, Luigi Capuana, and Luigi Pirandello.
 He died in Rome.